PolishDrBirkin/PolishDrBirkin/README.md

 ## Hello!!
-I'm Natan or Birkin and I use he/him pronouns AND I'M TAKEN!!!
+I'm Natan or Birkin, I use he/him pronouns AND I'M TAKEN!!!

 <!--
 **PolishDrBirkin/PolishDrBirkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.